KaiqueMunhoz/100-days-of-code/README.md

 ### Day 40: April 22,

-**Today's Progress**  Yesterday I coded with Vanilla Javascript in a game.
+**Today's Progress**  Today I coded with Vanilla Javascript in a game.
 The objective was to build a 'Gallows Game'.

 **Thoughts**